Angelbe/library/README.md

 ## Getting Started

-To start you only need tp run:
+To start the build you only need to run:

 ```bash
 npm run start